opendata-stuttgart/feinstaub-map/README.md

 ## Goals and ideas

-* visualize recent sensor data on a map
+* visualise recent sensor data on a map
 * identify and add existing air quality data from external sources
 * gather air quality data on-the-go, develop a mobile solution, measure tracks
 * visualize the track data on a map, too